+I. INTRODUCTION

-1.1.
-Background
+A. Background

-Networking devices often use dynamic hash tables, in which elements keep being both inserted and deleted as packets arrive and depart.
-Therefore, they differ from static ones, which are built only once.
+Networking devices often use dynamic hash tables, in which elements keep arriving and departing, and not static ones that are built only once.
 However, for simplicity, device designers typically model the performance of the dynamic hash tables using models of the static hash tables.
 This paper shows that these static models can lead to a significant under-estimation of the drop rate in the dynamic case.